 It goes without saying that you need to interview your potential VA to get an idea if they would be a good fit for the team you want to build.
 I write about this topic in detail in another blog post.
 Once you’ve found your ideal VA, there are a few housekeeping tasks you need to take care of before you formally start working.
 Here are some points you need to sort out:

 These are just basic terms that you need to state in your VA’s contract.
 You may have special circumstances depending on what business you have, and you should put those in as well.
 Remember to have everything down on paper and in black and white.
 This may seem tedious or even inappropriate, but it is better to have a document on record in case of future disputes.
 This will also be a good way to set your expectations as well as your VA’s.

 It’s not easy doing everything on your own.
 And as a business coach for female entrepreneurs, I don’t recommend it.
 Hiring a virtual assistant is the first step in scaling and growing your business, and building a team that can support the growth of your business is important.
 If you need more help with this topic or any area of your business, you can schedule a quick call with me.

-If you want to take it a step higher and work with me one-on-one to build your one-woman gig to a proper business and double your income within a year, without spending a dime.
+Interested to learn how you can work with me one-on-one to build your one-woman gig to a proper business and double your income within a year?
 Click here now to schedule a quick 15-minute call with me and get started.